 \section{Abstract}

 If $k$ is an arbitrary field, we construct a category of $k\e$-\le $1$-motives in which every commutative algebraic $k$-group $G$ has a dual object $G^{\le\vee}$.
-When $k$ is a local field of arbitrary characteristic, we establish Pontryagin duality theorems that relate the fppf cohomology groups of $G$ to the hypercohomology groups of the $k\e$-$\le 1$-motive $G^{\le\vee}$.
-We also obtain a duality theorem for the second cohomology group of an arbitrary $k\e$-$1$-motive.
-These results have applications (to be discussed elsewhere) to certain extensions of Lichtenbaum\le-van Hamel duality to a class of non-smooth proper $k$-varieties.
+When $k$ is a local field of arbitrary characteristic, we establish Pontryagin duality theorems that relate the fppf cohomology groups of $G$ to the hypercohomology groups of $G^{\le\vee}$.
+We also obtain a duality theorem for $H^{\lle 2}\lbe(k,M\lle)$, where $M$ is an arbitrary $k\e$-$1$-motive.
+These results have applications (to be discussed elsewhere) to certain generalizations of Lichtenbaum\le-van Hamel duality to a class of non-smooth proper $k$-varieties.